Model Building with F-Theory

-To summarize, we can construct a particular class of local $F$-theory compactifications for intersecting 7-branes with only the following three ingredients:
+To summarize, we can construct a class of local $F$-theory compactifications for intersecting 7-branes with only the following three ingredients:

-\begin{enumerate} \item The four-fold will be a $DP_9$ fibration over a base $B_2$.
-For duals of heterotic spectral cover constructions $B_2$ can be an Enriques surface, a Del Pezzo surface, a Hirzebruch surface or blow-up thereof. \item The $DP_9$ fibration is specified by a section $s: B_2 \to {\cal W}$ of a weighted projective bundle ${\cal W} \to B_2$.
+\begin{enumerate} \item We take the four-fold to be a $dP_9$ fibration over a base $B_2$.
+For duals of heterotic spectral cover constructions $B_2$ can be an Enriques surface, a Del Pezzo surface, a Hirzebruch surface or blow-up thereof. \item The $dP_9$ fibration is specified by a section $s: B_2 \to {\cal W}$ of a weighted projective bundle ${\cal W} \to B_2$.
 This determines the ${\bf P}^1$ fibration $B_3\to B_2$ and the discriminant locus $\Delta$, and hence the positions and intersections of the 7-branes. \item In addition we can turn on a $G$-flux, where $[{\sf G}/2\pi]$ is of type $(2,2)$, (half-)integral, primitive.
 This specifies the magnetic fluxes on the 7-branes.
-There is a lattice of fluxes which do not further break the gauge symmetry, however primitiveness is not guaranteed and may depend on the model. \end{enumerate}
+For generic values of the moduli there is at least a rank one lattice of fluxes which do not further break the gauge symmetry, and for special values of the moduli there may be additional supersymmetric fluxes. \end{enumerate}

 \newsection{Duality between $F$-theory and the heterotic string} \seclabel{Duality}

 \newsubsection{Spectral cover construction for heterotic bundles}

 \newsubsubsection{Fourier-Mukai transform}